-330 Meat Selection, Grading, and Judging 1-2 Evaluation and grading of carcasses and wholesale cuts of beef, pork, and lamb.
+330 Meat Selection, Grading, and Judging 1-2

+Evaluation and grading of carcasses and wholesale cuts of beef, pork, and lamb.
 Written explanation of decisions and comparisons.
 2 three-hour laboratories.
 May be repeated.
-Prereq: ARSC 222 or departmental approval.
+Prereq: ARSC 222.

-331 Livestock Selection (CCN) 1-2
+331 Livestock Selection (CCN)

 Visual and performance evaluation of breeding and slaughter classes of the major meat producing livestock.
 2-3 three-hour laboratories.
 May be repeated.
-Prereq: ARSC 222 or departmental approval.
+Prereq: ARSC 222.

-336 Introduction to Range
+336 Introduction to Range Management (CCN)